Cause and effect…

 Fourth step is to shower your love, all your blessings and attention into areas where you experience such imbalance.
 Sending and feeling love and kindness are your two most powerful allies that will eat up your karmic debt if you persistently and consistently repeat it.
 Along with gratitude for having been given this chance.
 How fast?
 It all depends on how much balance you have on your account and how uninterrupted is your flow.

 Yes, there is step five.
+It’s called action.
 You may have to do something about it – change your job, undergo an operation, you may have to show your acceptance through some actions and change your behavior.
 But that alone is not enough to fix the issue that got you where you are in the first place – there has to be recognition, acceptance, genuine letting go, infused with gratitude, and lots of love and kindness.

 Sometimes it may be your task to clear up generations old karma – it’s not an easy task, you may often find asking yourself, why me?
 Why not my brother or sister?
 Why me?
 It could well be because you are capable for completing such task.

 Human beings – on a physical level we all look similar, however, on a soul level we may be completely different.
 Soul journeys can span across tens, hundreds or thousands of lifetimes.
 Rarely will the individual in this life time remember the journey of their soul through those lifetimes.
-Yet, you may feel to yourself as if you are an old soul – you are even able to recognize one, wondering: ‘are you sure we have not met before?’
+Yet, you may feel as if you are an old soul – you are even able to recognize one, wondering: ‘are you sure we have not met before?’
 This has happened quite often to me.

 There may even be familiarities you notice, as if you have done certain things in life already, even if you haven’t.
 The learning of a particular craft comes very easy to you – feels like second nature.
 You can effortlessly understand math, you are naturally talented in arts, music, languages, etc. You can sit in-front of the potter’s wheel for the very first time and spin up a perfect mug in a first go.